d13g4/batteryswitch/README.md

 # TODO
+* implementing a counter to discharge external battery every 20th time or so, so that the statistics are still working
 * getting state from tpacpi-bat to reduce writings every minute - Done!
 * writing a setup.sh - Done!